JingWangTW/dark-theme-editor/README.md

 * Also, please [add the corresponding i18n translation table](https://gohugo.io/functions/lang/translate/) according to the language you use, so the theme can translate to the language you use properly.
 I have placed an example file for English containing all the words required by the theme under the `i18n` folder.
 You should copy it and translate it to the language you need.

 ### Author Taxonomies
-* Since Hugo [will not merge the taxonomies config from theme config to site config by default](https://gohugo.io/getting-started/configuration/#merge-configuration-from-themes), the author taxonomies pages need to be set in your site configuration.
+* Since Hugo [will not merge the taxonomies config from theme config to site config by default](https://gohugo.io/getting-started/configuration/#merge-configuration-from-themes), the author taxonomies pages need to be set in your [site configuration].
   * You could simply merge the theme config into site config.
     ```toml
     [taxonomies]